junxit/us-congress-bills-113/bill.md

 ## § 2.
 Establishment and composition

 - **(a)** *In general* Subsection (a) of section 201 of the International Religious Freedom Act of 1998 (22 U.S.C.
 6431) is amended by inserting before the period at the end the following: “, which shall be an independent Federal Government advisory body”.
+- **(b)** *Selection* Subparagraph (A) of section 201(b)(2) of the International Religious Freedom Act of 1998 (22 U.S.C.
+6431(b)(2) is amended by inserting at the end the following new sentence: “The Commission as a whole shall also have expertise on the variety of faiths practiced around the world.”.
-- **(b)** *Membership* Subsection (b)(3) of section 201 of the International Religious Freedom Act of 1998 (22 U.S.C.
-6431) is amended by striking “The appointments required by paragraph (1) shall be made not later than 120 days after the date of the enactment of this Act.” and inserting the following: “The President and Members of Congress are encouraged to appoint members of the Commission within 90 days of a vacancy on the Commission.”.
+- **(c)** *Membership* Subsection (b)(3) of section 201 of the International Religious Freedom Act of 1998 (22 U.S.C.
+6431) is amended by striking “The appointments required by paragraph (1) shall be made not later than 120 days after the date of the enactment of this Act.” and inserting the following: “An appointment required by subparagraph (B) of paragraph (1) should be made within 90 days of a vacancy on the Commission.”.
-- **(c)** *Vacancies* Subsection (g) of section 201 of the International Religious Freedom Act of 1998 (22 U.S.C.
+- **(d)** *Vacancies* Subsection (g) of section 201 of the International Religious Freedom Act of 1998 (22 U.S.C.
 6431) is amended by striking the second sentence.

 ## § 3.
 Training for Foreign Service officers